vackosar/vackosar.github.io/_posts/2023-10-23-create-your-google-calendar-event-link-in-seconds.md

 layout: post
 title: Create Your Google Calendar Event Link in Seconds
 date: 2023-10-23
-description: Share events with Your participants seamlessly without using Google Calendar yourself.
+description: Fill the form or upload your ICS file to share events with Your participants without having Google Calendar yourself.
 permalink: create-your-google-calendar-event-link-in-seconds
 categories: tool
 redirect_from: